 - salt and fresh ground pepper

-Make the soup; heat the olive oil in a large saucepan and saute the sliced onion for 10 minutes, until soft.
+Make the soup; heat the olive oil in a large saucepan and saute the sliced onion for 5 minutes.
+Add the chopped chile peppers and remain cooking until onions and chile are soft, about 5 more minutes.
 Add the chopped garlic and cook until fragrant.
 Add the tomatoes, and cook over low heat for 15 minutes

 In the mood for more shrimp soup recipes, how about this French version: